Florida State Guard: Disbandment

 The Florida State Guard was disbanded in 1947 after the Florida Army National Guard was released from Federal Active Duty.

-Reactivation
+Modern Florida State Guard

 On December 2, 2021, Governor Ron DeSantis announced, in his $100 million budget for the Florida National Guard, that $3.5 million would be invested into reactivating the FSG.
 It would allow for training and equipment of up to 200 members.
 In March 2022, Florida lawmakers proposed a budget which included $10 million for reactivating the Florida State Guard.
 The funding would allow for an enlistment of 400 enlisted troops and six full-time civilian employees.
 The newly reactivated organization began soliciting applications from prospective employees in May 2022.
+On July 1, 2023, the Florida legislature increased the size of the FSG to 1500 members.

 On June 14, 2022, Governor Ron DeSantis announced the reestablishment of the Florida State Guard as an emergency-focused civilian volunteer force and appointed retired Marine Corps.
 Lieutenant Colonel Chris Graham as director.
+On June 30, 2023, 120 New FSG Guardsmen were graduated from the Basic Operational Orientation Training Camp (BOOT Camp) at Camp Blanding, marking the Inaugural class of 2023 of the Florida State Guard, the first in 75 years.

+In September 2023, the Florida State Guard was deployed in response to Hurricane Idalia and provided assistance by delivering aid at resource pods across North Florida — its first deployment since its deactivation following World War II.

+On December 18, 2023, Flagler County approved the construction of a $10 million site designed for the training of the Florida State Guard and other governmental services known as "The Florida State Guard Regional Training Facility".

+On February 1, 2024, Governor Ron DeSantis announced the deployment of the Florida State Guard to the southern border of Texas with Mexico to support Texan officials in handling illegal immigration.
+In late February Director Mark Theime confirmed that 5 members of the Florida State Guard were deployed to Texas and that the deployment of up to a platoon of 30 members was being considered.

+On March 13, 2024, it was announced by Florida's Governor that the Florida State Guard would take part in their State's response to the events in Haiti along with other government forces, being deployed to Florida's Southern Coast.

+August 30, 2024 was marked as Florida State Guard Day, per Florida House Resolution 8027.

+On the 19th of September it was reported that the Florida State Guard plans to create a permanent air-base at Tallahassee International Airport.
+The plan for the State Force consists the construction of two hangers, an office, and accompanying military infrastructure.